 $ netstat -natp | grep 5961 (Not all processes could be identified, non-owned process info will not be shown, you would have to be root to see it all.) tcp 0 0 127.0.0.1:5961 0.0.0.0:* LISTEN 2022/ssh tcp6 0 0 ::1:5961 :::* LISTEN 2022/ssh

 $ lsof -n -i4TCP:5961 | grep LISTEN ssh 75890 sta545 7u IPv4 0xfb062b5c15a56a3b 0t0 TCP 127.0.0.1:5961 (LISTEN)

 Connect with the VNC client:

-In this example, we connect to VNC server on port 5961, via the ssh tunnel.
+In this example, we connect to remote VNC server on port 5961, via the SSH tunnel.
 The connection is encrypted and secured.
 The VNC server listening on port 5961 provides screen of 1600x900 pixels.

-You have to destroy the SSH tunnel which is still running at the background after you finish the work.
+You have to close the SSH tunnel which is still running in the background after you finish the work.
 Use the following command (PID 2022 in this case, see the netstat command above):